-Attending one reading event + a 300-400 word write-up can be used in the place of a poor quiz or homework grade.
+You are required to attend one literary event over the course of the semester.
+I do, however, encourage you to attend as many as your schedule will allow.
 I will post via Canvas all literary events within a week in advance.
 Events can also be found at: